verhas/pyama/doc/snippet.md

 The code snippet contains three lines.
 The start and the end lines are also part of the snippet and it is the snippet writer only that ignores them when copies the lines to the documentation.
-Usually you can ignore this detail and think of this example as a one line snippet.
+Usually, you can ignore this detail and think of this example as a one-line snippet.

 Note that the string that signals the start and the end of the snippet does not need to be